 Are Leprechauns real?
 What does the word "leprechaun" mean?
 Let's see where the word "leprechaun" came from.
-One possibility is "luchorpan" defined as one who is short, small, or half-bodied.
-Another possibility is "luch-chromain" which means small Lugh; a Lugh is one of the heroes of a mythical early Irish race of little people.
-And yet another possible derivation is "leath brogan" which means shoemaker.
+One possibility is "luchorpan", defined as one who is short, small, or half-bodied.
+Another possibility is "luch-chromain", which means small Lugh; a Lugh is one of the heroes of a mythical early Irish race of little people.
+Yet another possible derivation is "leath brogan", which means shoemaker.

-If Leprechauns real, they are merry, industrious, impish, little sprites, who do all the shoemaker's work and the tailor's and the cobbler's for the fairy gentry.
+If Leprechauns are real, they are merry, industrious, impish, little sprites, who do all of the work for the shoemaker, the tailor and the cobbler for the fairy gentry.
 Their eyes appear mischievous with a little glint.
-Most any bush or hedgerows may have one hide behind it.
-Their bodies are very short but they can still move like a flash.
+Most any bush or hedgerow may have one hiding behind it.
+Their bodies are very short, but they can still move like a flash.
 This makes it almost impossible to catch one of the little fairies!
-When you do find one, he is usually intoxicated from poteen his home brew.
-Though they are drunk, they are not so drunk that they become unsteady with their hammer and have the quality of their shoe making affected.
+When you do find one, he is usually intoxicated from poteen, his home brew.
+Though they are drunk, they are not so drunk that they become unsteady with their hammer and affect the quality of their shoe-making.